scottmishra/ffml/setup.md

 - create a virtualenv
     - virtualenv <whatever you want>
 - source /path/to/virtualenv/<Script/bin>/activate (Script for windows, bin for linux/mac)
-- make sure the you set python 2.7.XX as the working versionss
+- make sure the you set python 2.7.XX as the working versions
 - run the setupNFLDB.sh script (./setupNFLDB.sh)
 - wait
 - wait